-• Alternatively, no penalty is payable if a "Minimum Annual Investment" is made of at least 10 times the amount of the penalty.
+Alternatively, no penalty is payable if a "Minimum Annual Investment" is made of at least 10 times the amount of the penalty.

 The penalty structure sets out that if a concession holder cannot reach the minimum annual production on the first semester of the 11th year from the year in which the concessions were granted, the concession holder will be required to pay a penalty equivalent to 2% of the applicable minimum production per year per hectare until the 15th year.
 If the concession holder cannot reach the minimum annual production on the first semester of the 16th year from the year in which the concessions were granted, the concession holder will be required to pay a penalty equivalent to 5% of the applicable minimum production per year per hectare until the 20th year.
-If the holder cannot reach the minimum annual production per year per hectare until the 20th year.
-If the holder cannot reach the minimum annual production on the first semester of the 19th year of the 20th year.
-If the holder cannot reach the minimum annual production on the first semester of the 20th year.
-If the holder cannot reach the minimum annual production on the first semester of the 20th year.
-If the holder cannot reach the minimum annual production on the first semester of the 20th year.
-If the holder cannot reach the minimum annual production on the first semester of the 20th year.
-Finally, if the holder cannot reach the minimum production per year per hectare until the 30th year.
+If the holder cannot reach the minimum annual production on the first semester of the 20th year from the year in which the concessions were granted, the holder will be required to pay a penalty equivalent to 10% of the applicable minimum production per year per hectare until the 30th year.
 Finally, if the holder cannot reach the minimum annual production during this period, the mining concession will automatically expire.